babel/babel/CONTRIBUTING.md

 + [trim-right](http://ghub.io/trim-right) Trims the rightside whitespace.

++ [path-exists](https://www.npmjs.com/package/path-exists) Checks if a path exists. (replaces the deprecated `fs.exists` methods)

-+ [user-home](http://ghub.io/user-home) Gets the users home directory.
++ [home-or-tmp](https://github.com/sindresorhus/home-or-tmp) Gets the user home directory with fallback to the system temporary directory.
 This is used to resolve the babel-node/babel/register cache.

-+ [path-exists](https://www.npmjs.com/package/path-exists) Checks if a path exists. (replaces the deprecated `fs.exists` methods)

 #### Code Standards